jenky/laravel-plupload/README.md

 	});
 ```

 If you are using the package `upload.js` file.
-The `url` and `deleteUrl` in the JSON payload will be used to generate preview and delete URL.
+The `url` and `deleteUrl` in the JSON payload will be used to generate preview and delete link.
 Please note that the `deleteUrl` uses `DELETE` method.